Brighton Fringe is the largest arts festival in England...

 ... and one of the largest fringe festivals in the world.
 It sets out to stimulate, educate and entertain a wide audience by providing a showcase for diverse art forms.
 Everyone can take part, in fact, whilst enjoying a friendly and supportive environment.
 And all this in an iconic city with unique cultural heritage.

-Brighton Fringe takes place every May, and for the second time, it's going to be a 4-week festival in 2014 (3 May – 1 June) to include the summer half-term holiday.
+Brighton Fringe takes place for four weeks every May (1-31 May 2015) to include two bank holidays and the summer half-term break.
 This vast celebration of all things creative has grown out of and is inspired by home-grown talent: more than 50% of participants are based in Brighton & Hove.
-In 2013, we had 734 individual events, 176 free events, 3654 performances at 185 venues.
-To find out more about the 2013 festival, take a look at our Annual Review.
+In 2014, we had 740 individual events, 214 free events, 3564 performances at 183 venues.
+To find out more about Brighton Fringe, take a look at our 2013 Annual Review.

 Our vision is to be an internationally acclaimed open-access arts festival and year-round professional resource, that stimulates, educates and develops audiences and artistic communities.